semlix/semlix/docs/source/nested.rst

 Using query-time joins
 ======================

-A second technique for simulating hierarchical documents in Whoosh involves using a stored field on each document to point to its parent, and then using the value of that field at query time to find parents and children.
+A second technique for simulating hierarchical documents in semlix involves using a stored field on each document to point to its parent, and then using the value of that field at query time to find parents and children.